Inbibo/Shift_Resolve/README.md

 The catalog can be added through the environment too.
 To do that, add the path to the directory where the shift_resolve.py file is stored to the environment variable `SHIFT_CATALOG_PATH` from your environment before start Shift.

 Take in consideration that the catalog can be added and used to create workflows in any instance of Shift.
-However, to be able to execute the operators from the catalog, Shift have to be open inside Davinci Resolve and with the Resolve Python API available.
-To set up the Python Interpreter and the Python API requirements from Danvici Resolve is recommended to check the official documentation from your Davinci Resolve version.
+However, to be able to execute the operators from the catalog, Shift has to be open inside Davinci Resolve and with the Resolve Python API available.
+To set up the Python Interpreter and the Python API requirements from Danvici Resolve it is recommended to check the official documentation from your Davinci Resolve version.
 You can also find a detailed explanation of how to setup Shift in Davinci Resolve in the [Resolve Shift Documentation](https://inbibo.co.uk/docs/shift/integration_resources/software/resolve).

 ## Dependencies